Native Title on Redlands Coast | Redland City Council

 • It continues to claim native title rights and interests over parcels of land which Council asserts and has provided compelling evidence that public works have extinguished native title.

-The failure of the draft determination to provide the most comprehensive outcome would leave the Redlands Coast community with a very substantial future legacy of uncertainty in relation to land on which many core community assists are located.
+The failure of the draft determination to provide the most comprehensive outcome would leave the Redlands Coast community with a very substantial future legacy of uncertainty in relation to land on which many core community assets are located.

-For all these reasons Council filed a notice with the Federal Court on the 30 June, 2023 contesting the draft determination prepared by the State.
+For all these reasons Council filed a notice with the Federal Court on 30 June, 2023 contesting the draft determination prepared by the State.

 Council will continue to work respectfully with the representatives of Quandamooka people and the Federal Court and to negotiate in good faith with the parties to the claim.